1. What You Are Worried About

 A. Supervisory Statement (Example)

-Where AI systems or automated workflows are capable of initiating, approving, or executing high-risk actions (including but not limited to regulatory filings, client instructions, payments, and record changes), supervised entities are expected to:
+Where human-operated, automated, or AI-enabled workflows are capable of initiating, approving, or executing high-risk actions (including but not limited to regulatory filings, client instructions, payments, and record changes), supervised entities are expected to:

 2. Demonstrate, upon request, that this runtime operates on a fail-closed basis and is not bypassed for governed workflows.